-Romanian food might not be very well known outside the country… but it is delicious!
-It is well worth trying the local specialties.
+Romanian food might not be very well known outside the country, but it is delicious!
+It is well worth trying the local specialties and knowing what to order: you do not want to miss out on anything!!!!

-If you like soups, you should try all varieties of ciorbă, the traditional Romanian sour soup.
+If you like soups, then you have chosen the right country to visit!
+Nearly all Romanians start their meal with a soup, and you should surely try ciorbă, the traditional Romanian sour soup.

 Meat lovers will be spoilt for choice: from the traditional mici / mititei (grilled minced meat rolls), to sarmale (cabbage rolls usually with pork or pork combined with beef) to cighiri (meatballs made of ground pork, onions and garlic) to tocană (meat stew), there is something for everybody!